pret/pokecrystal/free_roaming_crystal_docs/new_features.md

   - Remove weird DV based breeding restrictions
   - Eggs appear quicker
   - Eggs hatch faster
+  - Make the map with the daycare have a long stretch of uninterupted space to ride on
 - Stone & Trade Evo pokemon can appear in the wild
 - Moves
   - Learnsets mostly updated to Gen 8
   - Some egg moves added to level-up learnsets
   - Expanded learnsets
   - New Moves
-- Pressing 'B' in wild battles places the cursor on 'RUN'
 - Transportation between regions is available every day
 - Bug catching contest available more often?
 - Move relearner/deleter available at every Pokecenter
 - Clock reset on intro menu
-- Toggleable run button
+- Toggleable run button (for the mobile users)
 - Bottle caps
 - Certain mon pick up items as you adventure
 - Display starter with correct colors/shininess based on DVs after starter selection